devopsbq/corbel-go/README.md

 # **Corbel-Go**
 -----

-Corbel-Go is an API library for work with [Corbel](http://opensource.bq.com/).
+corbel-go is an API library for work with [corbel](http://opensource.bq.com/).
 It currently supports:

   > - Creation of a new Client
   > - Token workflow